designbystephen/quiz-game-app/config/README.md

 # Joystick configurations
-> Reccomended for use with "classic controllers" that use a single stick and button
+> Recommended for use with "classic controllers" that use a single stick and button

 ## JoyToKey Configuration (Windows)
 * http://joytokey.net/en/download